-122 guidelines sections are informed by the APA Ethical Code of Conduct (APA, 2017) (hereafter referred to
+122 guidelines sections are informed by the APA Ethical Code of Conduct (APA, 2017) (hereafter referred to reviewed sources.
+Books and book chapters were selected for their relevance and scientific support.

 I am anticipating their discussions of Principle D Justice (equal access and equal quality), Standard 2.04 Bases of Scientific and Professional Judgments, Standard 9.01 Bases for Assessment, Standard 2.01 Boundaries of Competence, Standard 3.04 Avoiding Harm.